ksstrat/milestone-project-2/TESTING.md

 5.  * ***Issue:***
         * The game could be started over and over again before a round was finished.
     * ***Solution:***
-        * The playerHasCosen flag was missing from the playGame function.
+        * The playerHasChosen flag was missing from the playGame function.
 Setting it to true fixed the problem.

 6.  * ***Issue:***
         * There was an error in the ruleset.
 The SweetAlert message showed "unknown" as the winning condition.